Bazel First-Time Setup¶

 This document describes how to configure Bazel to connect to an EngFlow Remote Execution cluster.

-1. Prepare a Docker container for remote actions¶
+1. Prepare a Docker container image for remote actions¶

-Remote actions are executed in a Docker container to ensure a consistent execution environment.
-The Docker container must include all system dependencies of actions.
+Remote actions executed on Linux are executed in a Docker container to ensure a consistent execution environment.
+Your Docker container image must include all system dependencies of actions.
 For example, a C++ compiler may be required.

 2. Create a remote configuration¶

 In Bazel, a platform expresses an environment where an action can run.
 When performing remote execution, Bazel is instructed to build for a special EngFlow platform.
 This platform carries the Docker image and other environmental configuration to the remote execution service.

 Once a Docker container is ready, use the

 to generate Bazel configuration for the image.
 For example, the following will